Jiří Melantrich of Aventino: Life

-Jiří Melantrich was born Jiří Černý Rožďalovický.
+Jiří Melantrich was born Jiří Černý Rožďalovický in Rožďalovice.
 Very little is known of his early life.
-According to Daniel Adam z Veleslavína he died at the age of 69, and it is therefore possible that he was born in 1511.
+According to Daniel Adam of Veleslavín he died at the age of 69, and it is therefore possible that he was born in 1511.
 He came from a non-wealthy Utraquist family from Rožďalovice, near Nymburk.
 The first mention of him is from 1534, the year he became a bachelor at the Faculty of Arts of the Charles University in Prague.
 He may have studied in Wittenberg, Germany.
 His supposed encounter with another Czech intellectual, Zikmund Hrubý of Jelení, who worked in the printing workshop of Johann Froben in Basel, has not been proved.
 Around that time he changed his name to "Melantrich", meaning "black-haired".
 In 1545, he lived at the court of Jan of Pernštejn, where he published a Lutheran book in the workshop of Jan Günther.
 In 1545 or 1546 he went to Prague.
 He established a workshop and gradually started to flourish.
 After a revolt in 1547, however, king Ferdinand I of Habsburg forbade Czech Protestant literature.
 Melantrich joined the company of the Catholic Bartoloměj Netolický, and was thus allowed to publish more books.
 He worked there till 1552, when he started to promote separately again.
 The collaboration with Netolický was quite useful for Melantrich - he published many books, especially shorter ones, but also the whole New Testament.
 Later he completely took over Netolický's workshop.
 He moved his workshop from Malá Strana to the Old Town, where he gained a citizenship.